Zhang Qingwu: Career

 Zhang first started his badminton career in 1975 in Fujian Provincial Sports School for Children and selected for provincial squad in 1977.
 Zhang is well known for his comprehensive skills, strong tactical awareness, and is good at combining pulling and lobbing, waiting for opportunities to counterattack.

 In 1984, Zhang was appointed into national squad and proven his worth on the first hand by winning U.S. Open men's doubles event in 1984 with Chen Hongyong.
 Since that first win, Zhang mainly switched to men's singles event and manage to get his first win of men's singles in Polish Open in 1986 against Swedish Jens Olsson.
-His greatest individual triumph came at 1988 World Badminton Grand Prix Finals when he managed to win against his fellow teammate, Xiong Guobao in 3 sets.
+His greatest individual triumph came at 1988 World Badminton Grand Prix Finals when he managed to win against his teammate, Xiong Guobao in 3 sets.

 Zhang is a key player in 1987 Asian Badminton Championships where he won all 3 groups matches and winning the decider in the final match against Indonesian Joko Suprianto with the scoreline of 15–8, 15–12.
 Zhang is also involved in 1988 Thomas Cup squad but he did not play a single match as a fourth choice single behind Yang Yang, Zhao Jianhua and Xiong Guobao.
 Zhang retired in 1990 due to several injuries.

 Post-retirement and coaching career

 Zhang back to his provincial team after retiring until 1992 when he joined the coaching of the Singapore national badminton team.
 He left the squad in 1994 to focus on his new business and took part on several part time coaches mainly for Fujian Provincial Team.
-In 2000, he joined Badminton Association Malaysia (BAM) as a coach for a short stint before returning back to Singapore the next year, this time as a head coach.
+In 2000, he joined Badminton Association Malaysia (BAM) as a coach for a short stint before returning to Singapore the next year, this time as a head coach.